-Cloud Tools for Eclipse supports existing Java App Engine applications, whether built with Eclipse, ant, Maven, gradle, or some other system.
+Cloud Tools for Eclipse supports existing Java App Engine applications, whether built with Eclipse, Ant, Maven, Gradle, or some other system.
+You can also convert your Google Plugin for Eclipse (GPE) projects.

-If the existing project was formerly a Google Plugin for Eclipse (GPE) project, Cloud Tools for Eclipse also removes the legacy GPE facets.
+Removes the legacy GPE facets from former GPE projects.
 This conversion is one way.
-You will not be as easily able to convert the project back to a GPE project.
+You cannot easily convert the project back to a GPE project.

 - Now that you have successfully migrated your project to Cloud Tools for Eclipse, learn more about the available tools and resources.